Almazbek Atambayev: Post-Presidency (2017–present)

 Since he left office on 24 November 2017 and handed the presidency to his successor and former prime minister Sooronbay Jeenbekov, he has served as head of the SDPK.
-He has also has used his post presidency to get back in the political arena, most notably by criticizing his successor.
-This criticism, which began in the spring of 2018, has mostly revolved around Jeenbekov's criticism of the government corruption that took place under his rule.
-One of Atambayev's main points of criticism of Jeenbekov is that is that he is a victim of a smear campaign by his former ally and his government, saying the following to the April Television Agency about the Jeenbekov government:
+In his post presidency he got back to the political arena, most notably by criticizing his own successor.
+This criticism, which began in the spring of 2018, has mostly revolved around Jeenbekov's establishment of family clan regime.
+By that time, the media began to dazzle with headlines about the family-clan regime of Jeenbekov and dozens of his relatives in the highest state apparatus, embassies and parliament.
+On 17 March, he expressed regret by saying: "I apologize to everyone for bringing this person to power".

+In June 2019, MPs voted to strip Atambayev of his presidential immunity and called for the pursuit of criminal charges on him.